Rider9797/Llama-3.1-8B-Compression-and-Deployment-on-Raspberry-Pi-4/README.md

 - Output: /data/pruned_model.gguf (inside the cloud volume).

 ### Step 3: Quantization
 The following quantization techniques have been used for this project, but you can use others based on your hardware requirements.
-[Learn more about quantinzation formats in llama.cpp here](https://github.com/ggml-org/llama.cpp/pull/1684).
+[Learn more about quantization formats in llama.cpp here](https://github.com/ggml-org/llama.cpp/pull/1684).

 #### Option A: Standard Quantization (Fastest)
 Applies (Q4_K_M) quantization format, which assigns 4,6 bit mixed precision quantization.